TomWartm/ITJobsCH/README.md

 ```bash
 python src/preprocessing.py
 ```
-Note: if you change `preprocessing.py`, you should delete `jobs_preprocessed.json` and run it again.
+Warning: if you change `preprocessing.py`, you should delete `jobs_preprocessed.json` and run it again.
+Howeer, you will loose your ratings on the jobs.

 ### 4. Review jobs
 You can review the downloaded jobs by running `src/review.py`.
 This each downloaded job (that is not rated so far) and the user can rate the job from 0-9.